MilesCranmer/gso/README.rst

 (Didn't win anything, though!)

-*In June, 2017, I started writing this from scratch in Vim, using official APIs for StackExchange and Google.
+*In June, 2017, I started writing this from scratch in Vim, using official APIs for StackExchange and Google.*

-This plugin is only working in the most basic use, but the complete version should be* **awesome**.
+This plugin is working at a basic level, and a more complete version will be even better.
 I plan to use it quite frequently, so that should force me to maintain it and make it better.

 Help is very welcome.

 Usage